kigithubbing/cerdoCapitalista/experience.md

 #Zustand
 I made the second use of Zustand, I learnt that not only it can be fired upon a form submit, just by calling a JS function is enough.

+#Guid
+I installed a package to make use of Guids easily.

+#Src to images
+I have been struggling on making images to displayed on the screen in prod.
+Commiting to see if they appear now.